 - Part 2: How to Build a Chicken Coop Nest

-Building an easy chicken coop
+Step 1: Building the floor for easy chicken coop

 The first step of the woodworking project is to build the base of the chicken coop.
 Therefore, we recommend you to build the floor out of 3/4′ plywood and the frame out of 2×2 lumber.
 Cut the 2×2 components at the right size and lock them together with 2 1/2″ pocket screws.

-Center the frame to the plywood sheet and drill pilot holes.
+Additionally, center the frame to the plywood sheet and drill pilot holes.
 Next, insert 1 1/4″ screws into the frame and add glue to create a rigid structure.

 Continue the woodworking project by attaching the 2×2 legs to the base of the chicken coop.
 Cut the components out of 2×2 lumber after taking accurate measurements.

-Drill pocket holes at both ends of the vertical supports and insert 2 1/2″ screws into the horizontal supports.
+Next, drill pocket holes at both ends of the vertical supports and insert 2 1/2″ screws into the horizontal supports.
 Make sure the corners are square and leave no gaps between the components.
 Work with attention and add glue to the joints.

 Continue the project by attaching the side walls to the chicken coop.
 As you can easily notice in the plans, we recommend you to assemble the walls out of 2×2 lumber on a level surface.

-Drill pilot holes through the top and bottom plates and insert 2 1/2″ screws into the studs.
+However, you have to drill pilot holes through the top and bottom plates and insert 2 1/2″ screws into the studs.
 Make sure the corners are square ad drill pilot holes through the bottom plates before inserting 2 1/2″ screws into the floor.

 Continue the assembly by attaching the horizontal supports to the structure.
 Drill pocket holes at both ends of the 2×2 components and fit them between the sides of the chicken coop.

-Attach the plywood walls to the wooden structure and secure them into place by using 1 1/4″ galvanized screws.
+Next, attach the plywood walls to the wooden structure and secure them into place by using 1 1/4″ galvanized screws.
 In addition, use metal hinges to lock the door and the window shutters into place.
 Align everything with attention and secure the walls to the frame tightly.

 Top Tip: In addition, build the rafters out of 2×2 lumber, making sure you cut one end at 45 degrees.
 Fit the rafters into place and secure them to the structure with 2 1/2′ screws, after drilling pilot holes.